 - Do not just toss 'em together and see what happens.
 Your existing pets and your new dog all deserve to have their needs, space, and boundaries respected and to be set up for success.
 There are a variety of frameworks for integration and what every single one has in common is that they take time and require some structure at the outset.

 - A fight does not mean failure.
-If a dog does serious damage in a fight, professional intervention is no longer optional but becomes a must.
+If a dog does significant damage in a fight, professional intervention is no longer optional but becomes a must and if we're talking about a newly adopted dog and resident dog, is often a strong indicator that this isn't the best or safest match for the household.
 However, most fights are just a lot of noise.
 They sound scary.
 They look scary.
 But they do not mean the animals involved cannot coexist or that either one is “bad,” “dangerous,” or “aggressive.”
-Dog fights, mild scuffles in particular, are relatively common in the world of dog interactions.
+Dog arguments and mild scuffles are relatively common in the world of dog interactions.

 - Meet and greets are your friend, but not the holy grail.
-We highly recommend meet & greets for existing pets and typically require them for DOL dogs.
+We highly recommend meet & greets for resident dogs and new additions to get a general sense of how they respond to one another.
 They can be an invaluable indicator for success, but a meet & greet cannot and does not predict exactly what will happen between the animals post adoption.
+Some dogs do great with casual interactions and play but have difficulty sharing a home while others are unsure meeting new dogs but can share there home quite nicely once comfortable.

-- It’s in the details.
-Though we may not understand what has happened, a fight or an incident never occur without reason and rarely occur without warning.
+- It's in the details.
+Though we may not understand what has happened, a fight or an incident never occurs without reason and rarely occurs without warning.
 This is one of the reasons professional help is so important.
 Helping your new pets get along is much easier when you can identify triggers and sources of stress or discord.

 An excellent article that goes into more depth on the subject can be found here.

-As behavioral reasons for returns go, this one has the least wiggle room.
-If a dog is truly a danger to a child, it needs to find an adult-only home or perhaps a home with older children.
+As behavioral reasons for returns go, this one has perhaps the least wiggle room.
+If a dog is truly a danger to a child, he or she needs to find an adult-only home or perhaps a home with older children.
 Some dogs are simply uncomfortable with children; their fast movements and high activity level can seem scary.
 It could be partly lack of socialization but it is alright, and not abnormal, for a dog to prefer an adult-only home.

 Another commonly seen side of the issue is dogs held to a higher (and often grossly unfair) behavior standard than children.
 Dogs and children can be a great and very special combination.
 If an animal is brought into a home with children, it can be a wonderful opportunity for the children to develop their sense of empathy, responsibility, and to form a bond that lasts a lifetime.

 However, at no time should children tormenting a dog be disregarded as “kids being kids” or acceptable behavior.
 It is inhumane and it is dangerous.
-A dog defending itself from being chased, cornered, frightened, or hurt (tail pulling, ear tugging, and worse) is a disaster waiting to happen.
+A dog defending him or herself from being chased, cornered, frightened, or hurt (tail pulling, ear tugging, and worse) is a disaster waiting to happen.
 A child ends up bitten and a dog often pays with their life.

 When bringing a pet into a home with children, the responsibility falls on the adults in the household to know what appropriate interaction looks like from both the dog and from the child and be able to facilitate that interaction.
 In this case, knowing really is half the battle and can make all the difference between a frightening and heartbreaking outcome and a companionship with positive lessons and memories that last forever.
 Learn more about safe interactions between dogs and children here.